EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `cFlowVegProperties_CASA`: effects of vegetation that change the transfers between carbon pools
+- `cFlowVegProperties_CASA`: Effect of vegetation properties on carbon transfers between pools as modeled in CASA.

-- `cFlowVegProperties_none`: set transfer between pools to 0 [i.e. nothing is transfered]
+- `cFlowVegProperties_none`: Sets carbon transfers between pools to 0 (no transfer).

 </details>